Guardian Angel

 When I was 13, he died suddenly following a surgery.
 The surgery itself had gone well, so my Aunt Patricia was going to Columbus to visit him in the hospital and it was decided she could take me with her.
 No visitors under the age of 16 were allowed on the floor in those days, so my sisters dressed me up in their clothes and even put a little makeup on me.
 I’m sure I fooled no one, but I felt really grown-up, and privileged to be chosen for the trip.

 Armed with an assortment of cards from my siblings we drove happily to Columbus, walked in the door of Mt.
 Carmel hospital, and knew right away that something was terribly wrong.
-My great Uncle Paul was standing like a sober sentinel in the lobby, waiting for us.
+My great Uncle Paul, all 6'5" of him, was standing like a sober sentinel in the lobby, waiting for us.
 He informed my aunt quietly that “something had happened” and Grandpa had gone “code blue” just a few minutes before.

 It was a big hole in my life, and summers were never the same without the cabin to visit.
 One day when I was 16 or 17 I realized that, while I could describe Grandpa to you, I no longer had, in my mind, an image of him.
 I could say “Probably about 5’9”, salt and pepper hair” but I couldn’t see him, inside me.
 I felt really sad, like he was truly gone at last.
 I felt like I had lost him all over again.